magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <p>You log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > Overview.
 On the right side of the Overview page you see the Apdex score graph.
 An Apdex score of 0.5 or less is a point of concern and warrants investigation: Web-transaction times (server requests):</p>
 <ol>
 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > (Select an app) > Overview.
 Make sure the filter is set to Web transactions time on the main chart drop-down filter.
-Below in the Transactions table look for App server time.
-Verify if you have any long running or suspicious transactions.</li>
+Below in the Transactions table, look for App server time.
+Verify if you have any long-running or suspicious transactions.</li>
 <li>Investigate them individually by going to Monitoring > Transactions and make sure to set the filters for Web and Most time consuming<em>.</em>
 </li>
 <li>Then search for third-party modules that consume resources: payment providers, ERP, etc.</li>